-- Eligibility: Must have a high-deductible health insurance plan - Cannot be on Medicare - Part A coverage is the lesser of 6 months retroactive or to age 65 - Triple tax benefits - Contributions are tax-deductible - Investments grow tax-free - Qualified medical distributions are tax-free - Distributions for non-medical expenses are taxed as ordinary income - Contribute up to \$3,850/person, \$7,750/family plus \$1,000 catch-up/person if age 55 or older (2023) - Can make withdrawals in retirement after you no longer qualify for contributions
+- Eligibility: Must have a high-deductible health insurance plan - Cannot be on Medicare - Part A coverage is the lesser of 6 months retroactive or to age 65 - Penalty if pre-tax contributed with Medicare coverage.
+Beware of the retroactive Part A coverage. - Triple tax benefits - Contributions are tax-deductible - Investments grow tax-free - Qualified medical distributions are tax-free - Distributions for non-medical expenses are taxed as ordinary income